Skip to Content

 Tip # 2 – Create a dedicated potty spot

-As you might have realized from tip # 1 we use a dedicated potty spot.
+As I already mentioned we have a dedicated potty spot in our yard.
 I highly recommend that you do too.
 A dedicated potty spot can accomplish a few things.

 1. Keeps the rest of your yard poop free